When can I file a Missing Person Report? (The 24 hr myth)

 There is a misconception that if an adult goes missing the reporting party or family/friends must wait 24-48 hours before filing a missing persons report.
 Many people believe this rule of thumb is a law in the state where they are but it is not.

-Police agencies operate, or should operate, according to their department policies and procedures.
-Most police agencies will have a policy and procedure on missing persons and or incident reporting.
+Police agencies operate, or should operate, according to and within their department policies and procedures.
+Most police agencies will have a policy and procedure on missing persons investigations and or incident reporting.

 The circumstances surrounding a person gone missing are not always the same and certainly is not a boilerplate case.
 Every case in which a missing person is reported should be looked at as its own set of circumstances.
 It should then be evaluated and followed up on.